opendataphilly/opendataphilly-jkan/_datasets/delaware-river-basin-2070-land-cover-forecast.md

 maintainer_phone: null
 notes: "DRB2070 Version 1.0 represents a baseline forecast of urban land cover in\
   \ the Delaware River Basin (DRB) out to the year 2070.
 It was developed by the Delaware\
-  \ River Basin Land Use Dynamics Project at Shippensburg Unviersity.
+  \ River Basin Land Use Dynamics Project at Shippensburg University.
 The forecasts\
   \ were developed using a SLEUTH urban growth model for the 43 county region of the\
   \ DRB over the 2001-2006 time period.
 The model was validated for the 2006-2011\
   \ time period.
 The modeling team used the National Land Cover Database (NLCD) urban\